DanielGunna/Roucariol-Distributed-Mutual-Exclusion/README.md

-# Roucariol-Distributed-Mutual-Exclusion
+# Roucariol and Carvalho

-Implementation of Roucariol and Carvalho Distributed Mutual Exclusion Algorithm.
+#### (Distributed Mutual Exclusion Algorithm)

-Roucariol and Carvalho is an evolution of the Ricart and Agrawala mutual exclusion algorithm.
+Roucariol and Carvalho is an evolution of the *Ricart and Agrawala* mutual exclusion algorithm.
 Roucariol considers that, if a client have already given permission for you to run, it is not necessary to ask permission again.
 Therefore, a system to track this *allowance* is used.

 ## General Information